This post was most recently updated on November 30th, 2020

-[Breaking news… there are new puppies to sponsor… Archie, Monty and Skye!]
+[Breaking news… there are new puppies to sponsor… Ginger, Marley and Sprout!]

 There are thousands of people in the United Kingdom today who suffer from partial or total blindness.
 All of them will require some form of special assistance to get by in highly populated areas.
 When it comes to leading the blind, dogs still trump most other innovations of technology for the visually challenged.
 A fine guide dog is the perfect companion for any blind person.
 The problem, however, is that fewer than a third of the people who need these dogs actually have them, because of the associated costs.
 Worse still, there’s no government funding for this sort of thing, so those who want guide dogs must rely on their own finances.

 Fortunately, the nice people at “Sponsor a Puppy”, run by the GuideDogs charity, have taken it upon themselves to collect donations and fund the training and distribution of guide dogs to the blind.
 Sponsor a Puppy relies on the kindness of strangers like yourself to fund its efforts.
 Your assistance can be arranged according to your financial capacity, so you can give on a periodic basis, or you can help out with a single payment.

 What Do I Get For Sponsoring A Puppy?